ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 **NOTE:** Currently, the Contact Tracing Model only allows one distribution type to be specified at a time.
 For example, it is not possible to sample from a GAUSSIAN and EXPONENTIAL distribution for _timeTestAdministered_ and _timeRecoveryAsymp_, respectively, in the same simulation.

 The _testPositiveAccuracy_ and _testNegativeAccuracy_ fields represent the probability of a test result being a false positive or false negative.
 For example, if a test result is negative and a _testNegativeAccuracy_ value of 0.95, then there is a 5% chance the result will be a false negative.
+These quantities are sample against a uniform (or LINEAR) distribution and not the distribution specified by the _progressionDistribution_ field.

 The _exposureThreshold_ field is a minimum exposure value that is used to determine if a contact is close enough to spread the infection.
 This works as a